baer/emo-link/README.md

 # EmoLink

-An emoji-based URL shortener for the Edge.
+A backendless emoji-based URL shortener for the Edge.

 https://emol.ink/😻👩🏿‍🤝‍👨🏾👃🏾🛴👩🏾‍🎨🏍️🤷🏻‍♀🧑🏻‍🎨🧹🚚✋🏽